Dallas Buyers Club

-Ron’s supply ends when the orderly explains that the hospital is now locking their inventory.
-Rayon declines to hook up Ron, so Ron meets a Mexico-based, US-barred doctor whom the orderly has suggested.
+Ron’s supply ends when the hospital staff begin to lock their inventory.
+Rayon declines to hook up Ron, so Ron meets a Mexico-based, American doctor whom the orderly has suggested.
 The doctor reveals that AZT is deadly in its current form and prescribes a cocktail of drugs, including peptide T, that are scientifically validated, though not officially approved.
-Ron also gets the idea to sell the drugs and manages to bring a stash into the US.
+Ron gets the idea to sell the drugs and manages to bring a stash into the US.

 With his new regimen, Ron’s health improves.
 He has difficulty finding buyers though, until he meets Rayon again.
 In the most visually impressive scene of the movie, Ron reluctantly agrees to partner with Rayon.
 The movie evolves into an buddy story as they set up in a motel.
-Ron eventually gets inspiration from an operation in New York to sell memberships and give the drugs to members for free.
-Thus, the titular Dallas Buyers Club is born.
+Ron eventually gets inspiration from a business operation in New York that sells memberships and gives the drugs to members for free.
+Thus, the Dallas Buyers Club is born.

-Ron takes the FDA to court in California for some reason or another; he wants the FDA to approve the peptide T protein that the club members have been using and that the NIH has basically endorsed.
+Ron takes the FDA to court in California, of all places; he wants the FDA to approve the peptide T protein that the Dallas Buyers Club members have been using and that the NIH has basically endorsed.
 The judge is sympathetic, but he dismisses the case.
 Ron returns to Texas where he is met with applause from his peers.
 The movie ends with Ron riding a bull at a rodeo more than seven years after his initial prognosis of having 30 days to live.

 The epilogue describes his fate and the outcome of the AZT trial.

-The only thing that I would change, exposition-wise, is the interlude screens that show the current date in the story and the number of days that have elapsed since the initial prognosis.
+The only thing that I would change, exposition-wise, is the interlude screens that show the current date in the story and the number of days that have elapsed since Ron’s diagnosis.
 I would only show the elapsed days and use in-world references to the current date, like Ron staring at his calendar in one of the earlier scenes.

-Ron reacting to the unexpected cash that Rayon gives to him.
+- Best Scene: Ron reacting to the unexpected windfall that Rayon gives to him.